Seattle Peace Chorus 2025-2026 Season

 We will end our 2025-2026 season with two concerts in June: “Resilience: Hope Will Not Fail” with special guest artist, Mark Miller.

-• 7:30 pm Saturday 13 June 2026: Featuring a Festival Choir singing the music of Mark Miller.
+• 7:00 pm Saturday 13 June 2026: Featuring Mark Miller with a Festival Choir.

-• 3:00 pm Sunday 14 June 2026: Featuring Cloud City Choir and friends.
+• 3:00 pm Sunday 14 June 2026: Featuring Mark Miller with Cloud City Choir and friends.

 Join us for these special celebratory concerts uplifting the power of hope, love, and peacemaking when we join our voices!

-Mark Miller
+Mark A. Miller

 Cloud City Choir